berrnd/KeePassHttpCli/README.md

 Get a single password, from the first entry that matches the generic search `google` (like through the quick search box in KeePass)

+> Please note that you may need a patched version of KeePassHttp for this, if it's not already merged, see https://github.com/berrnd/keepasshttp/commit/5361f72d03dd44ddb0c49f700f15e416e6983685

 `KeePassHttpCli.exe -a "get-single-password" -f any -s "google"`